awsdocs/amazon-redshift-developer-guide/doc_source/multi-byte-character-load-errors.md

 (Hint: Try using  VARCHAR).
 Invalid char: e0 a1 c7a4
 ```

-If the error is related to a VARCHAR datatype, the error reason includes an error code as well as the invalid UTF\-8 hex sequence\.
+If the error is related to a VARCHAR data type, the error reason includes an error code as well as the invalid UTF\-8 hex sequence\.
 The following example shows the error reason when COPY attempts to load UTF\-8 a4 into a VARCHAR field:

 ```
 String contains invalid or unsupported UTF-8 codepoints.